hendhamdi/PastaQuest/README.md

 ---
 ## 🧾Project Overview

-PastaQuest is a web project aimed at creating a modern, user-friendly website for a pasta-specialized restaurant.
-The website will showcase the restaurant’s menu, provide an overview of upcoming events, and feature a simple table reservation system.
+**PastaQuest** is a full-stack web application for a pasta-specialized restaurant, designed and delivered following **DevOps best practices**.
+The project covers the **entire DevOps lifecycle**, from development to containerization, orchestration, CI/CD automation, and monitoring.

+The application allows users to explore the restaurant menu, view upcoming events, and reserve tables online.

 ### 🔗Project Link: